sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

 Don't fail the build on exit
 ----------------------------

-It migth be the case that you want to keep the gallery even with failed examples.
+It might be the case that you want to keep the gallery even with failed examples.
 Thus you can configure Sphinx-Gallery to allow certain examples to fail and not to trow a failed build exit code 1 if only known to fail examples have failed.
 For this you need to list all